Flowcharts are diagrams that show a process. They're easy to create and understand. Flowcharts can be great for getting teams & processes aligned.

 To line these two shapes up precisely, make sure you turn on Drawing Guides and Snap to Grid, both found in the toolbar.
 Drawing guides will appear as faint green lines.

-Continue by dragging in a diamond shape.
-Diamonds stand in for process steps that require a decision.
+Now drag in a diamond shape.
+Diamonds represent process steps that require a decision.
 Label this one “Hit snooze?” and finally drag in another terminator, which you can label “Wake up.”

 To have Gliffy space these four shapes out evenly, select them all with your mouse and click Edit Group Properties.
 Among the preferences you can set in this window, you’ll see ‘distribute vertical center’.
 Click this.

-Then, for your flowchart to flow, you need to indicate sequence.
-Do that by adding arrows.
+Now, for your flowchart to truly flow, you need to indicate sequence.
+Arrows are key.

 Select the Connector Tool from the toolbar and hover your mouse over the bottom edge of your top terminator.
 A green dot will appear.
 This dot indicates that the connector you’re about to draw will be locked to that shape.
 Drawing from top to bottom, connect all four shapes.

-Now, you need to add the multiple option paths required by the diamond shape.
+Now, add the multiple option paths required by the diamond shape.
 These need to be labeled, too — just select the connector and type.
 Try it by labeling the one you’ve already drawn with ‘No.’

 Draw another connector from the diamond’s bottom to the left side of the rectangle above it.
 Label this one ‘Yes.’
 A third connector should extend from the same bottom point to the diamond’s own right corner.
 This one gets labeled 'Try and fail.'